Broadcom VMware Licensing Breakdown: What You're Actually Paying For Now

 VMware vSphere Foundation (VVF) — $150–$250/core/year

-VVF is the "mid-tier" bundle.
-It's what most small to mid-size shops will land on if they stay with VMware.
+VVF is the mid-tier bundle.
 It includes the hypervisor, storage, and basic management — but no NSX networking.
+Small and mid-size organizations that stay with VMware will likely end up here.

 What's included: